Shantijogi/CxO_Dashboards/CEO_dashboards/README.md

 5. **Continuous Improvement:** Regularly tracking these metrics enables the CEO to identify areas for improvement and implement necessary changes to drive organizational growth and success.

-### Obtaining this information on a regular basis can vary in difficulty depending on several factors:
+### Obtaining this information on a regular basis can vary in difficulty depending on several factors to CEO:

 1. **Data Availability:** If the necessary data is readily available and well-organized within the company's systems, it can be relatively straightforward for the CEO to access it regularly.
 However, if the data is scattered across different platforms or requires manual collection and compilation, it can be more challenging.